-Our Ratings Tables also show counts of complaints we gathered from local Better Business Bureaus (BBB) for a recent three-year period and complaint rates relative to the volume of work companies do.
+Our Ratings Tables also show counts of complaints we gathered from local Better Business Bureaus (BBBs) for a recent three-year period and complaint rates relative to the volume of work companies do.
 Click here for more information on reported complaint counts and rates.

 Before contacting housecleaning companies, decide which services you want them to do.
-All will dust, vacuum, take out the trash, mop floors, and clean kitchens and bathrooms.
+All will do the basics: dust, vacuum, take out the trash, mop floors, and clean kitchens and bathrooms.
 If you want them to perform other tasks, check whether prospective companies will handle them.
 Most companies will not shampoo carpets and rugs, wash window exteriors, or do laundry.

 For each company, the price comparison scores are intended to suggest the price a customer might expect to pay for regular housecleaning services that would cost $100 at the “average” company.
 A price comparison score of $110 for a company, then, means that its prices were about 10 percent above average; a score of $90 means that its prices were about 10 percent below average.